 Oral vaccine on transparent film

 The researchers' subsequent work simplified the process to the point that in-depth technical training would not be required to carry it out.
-Dosages and ingredients allow rapid distribution: a few hours from production to dispatch.
+Dosages and ingredients allow for very rapid distribution: a few hours from production to shipment.

 The advantages of this system

 All stored vaccines lose their potency over time.
 The speed with which they do it depends mainly on the temperature at which they are maintained.
 Keeping vaccines continuously refrigerated is difficult and expensive – and in some parts of the world, nearly impossible.